-Il Bollito Misto, Or Italian Boiled Dinner: Cavallo (I think)
+Il Bollito Misto, Or Italian Boiled Dinner: Cavallo (we think)

-I'm a little hazy on this one, but if memory serves me right, it's boiled horse meat, which is one of the meats Verona is known for.
+We are a little hazy on this one, but if memory serves us right, it's boiled horse meat, which is one of the meats Verona is known for.
 By comparison with beef, it is slightly sweeter and is one item on the bollito cart that many choose to pass over.Continue to 9 of 10 below.

 09 of 10